|

 offering extra power during peak-load times such as hard drive usage, CD disk writing, or DVD play

+operations.
 CAP-XX supercapacitors are also used in numerous PCMCIA cards powering notebook PCs today.

 The company is also developing supercapacitors to enable battery swaps while the notebook is in